 I confirm that the child named in this Supplementary Information Form satisfies the indicated criterion/criteria.
-I understand that an offer of a school place may be withdrawn where this claim is found to be misleading or false and that by signing this declaration, I grant the Admission Authority permission to seek further confirmation where it is deemed necessary to do so.
+I understand that an offer of a school place may be withdrawn where this claim is found to be misleading or false and that by signing this declaration, I grant the Admissions Authority permission to seek further confirmation where it is deemed necessary to do so.

 If you are declaring a Christian commitment then it is essential that this Supplementary Information Form is signed by the Minister, Vicar, Priest or Church Leader or person appointed by The Governing Body of the Church.